Mamai: Three final defeats: Vozha, Kulikovo, Kalka

 His other plans having failed, Mamai sent an ultimatum to Dmitrij of Moscow, demanding that the grand prince submit and pay an increased tribute to Mamai's new khan, Tūlāk.
 Dmitrij failed to accede to the demand, and Mamai prepared for war.
 He sought out the support of Jogaila of Lithuania and was also assured of the cooperation of Oleg Ivanovič of Rjazan'.
 While Mamai was still gathering his forces (including mercenaries from Transcaucasia and Genoese Crimea), an alliance of Russian forces under Dmitrij of Moscow, excluding the princes of Tver' and Rjazan', crossed southward into Mongol territory in an anticipatory advance.
 Abandoning their usual defence strategy, the Russian forces suddenly attacked Mamai's army on 8 September 1380 at Kulikovo Field on the banks of the Neprjadva river near the Don.
 Mamai's mercenaries were perhaps poorly coordinated, although they offered determined resistance.
 Mamai's puppet khan failed to reach safety and was forced to fight, perishing in the engagement.
 Much of Mamai's force failed to engage before a Russian ambush regimen turned the tide of the battle definitively in Dmitrij's favor.
 Mamai's forces routed and he fled the battlefield, leaving it in the hands of Dmitrij, who was later called Donskoj ("of the Don") in memory of his victory.

-While Mamai was concentrating on Russian affairs, a descendant of Jochi's son Togai-Buqa named Tokhtamysh was rising to power in the east.
+While Mamai was concentrating on Russian affairs, a descendant of Jochi's son Tuqa-Timur named Tokhtamysh was rising to power in the east.
 Having already challenged his cousin Urus Khan, he sought the protection and support of Timur (Tamerlane), and then proceeded to replace Urus' sons as ruler of the former Ulus of Orda by 1379.
 In early 1380, Tokhtamysh was able to advance on Sarai and to obtain the submission and abdication of Khan ʿArab Shāh.
 The advance of Tokhtamysh, and his continued success (he conquered Astrakhan later in 1380), sabotaged Mamai's hopes of avenging his defeat at Kulikovo.
 Mamai was now forced to oppose Tokhtamysh on the Kalka River.
 Perhaps at the head of larger and better-rested forces, Mamai could hope for victory.
 However, he now lacked a legitimate khan to use as his protégé, and at any rate Tokhtamysh had already begun to suborn some of Mamai's emirs.
 In the resulting battle, many of Mamai's commanders deserted to Tokhtamysh together with their troops.
 Mamai fled the battlefield with his remaining loyal supporters, but lost his harem and much of his possessions to the victor.